Johnny Tremain

 Rab Silsbee is a tall, dark boy who becomes friends with Johnny.
 Because his parents are dead, Rab works for his Uncle Lorne, a Whig, at the Boston Observer, a local newspaper.
 He is also a member of the Sons of Liberty and very much involved with the revolution.

 When Johnny first meets Rab he gets the impression that Rab is very calm and collected because of the way Rab talks to the lady who lost her pig and how he invites Johnny in to share lunch.
 Johnny finds an ease and confidence in Rab that he had not come across in anyone before.
 Rab is a friendly person and has a strong, reliable character that Johnny immediately feels comfortable with and admires.
-Rab becomes a friend to Johnny and helps him and guides him throughout the story, such as the time when he saves Johnny from a hanging after being accused by Merchant Lyte.
+Rab becomes a friend to Johnny and helps him and guides him throughout the story, such as the time when he saves Johnny from a hanging after being accused by the merchant Jonathan Lyte.

 Rab's character seems faultless and he is symbolic of the good in humanity.
 It is for this reason that he is martyred at the end of the book, to show how much was given to the American Revolution and how some died so that others could stand up.
 Through Rab's death Esther Forbes demonstrates the cost of revolution and the price of freedom.